Most cells in the body go through a cell cycle. This cycle is tightly controlled and it has four stages.

 The stages of mitosis are prophase, metaphase, anaphase and telophase.

 Interphase – This phase must happen before Mitosis begins.
 G1, S and G2 stages of the cell cycle occur during interphase.
 The cell spends most of its life in this phase.
-Mitosis produces two diploid cells from one diploid cell, so chromosome numbers must double before mitosis occurs.
-The DNA in chromosomes must duplicate themselves in preparation for mitosis and this occurs here!
+Before mitosis can produce two diploid cells from one, the DNA in chromosomes must replicate.
+This ensures that chromosome numbers remain consistent after cell division

-1. Prophase – The DNA in chromosomes and their copies condense to become more visible.
+1. Prophase – The chromosomes and their copies condense to become more visible.
 Also, the membrane around the nucleus disappears.

 2. Metaphase – Chromosomes and their copies line up in the middle of the cell.